weirdgyn/Driverino/ReadMe.md

 * Standard R/C input compatibile.

 The board can drive up to 24V-36V 8A rated sensored BLDC motors and provide 5V power supply (200mA max).
-Driverino should support different kind of HALL sensors (analog single ended, analog differtial, digital) and also different sensors power supply rates (3.3V and 5V).
+Driverino supports different kind of HALL sensors (analog single ended, analog differtial, digital) and also different sensors power supply rates (3.3V and 5V) to correctly fit for different sensors some soldering is required by default the board project is fitted for digital 5V sensors.

 ## Firmware